-Most of our traditional ceremonies for health take place on our healing ranch.
-Some of these ceremonies include equine healing; a healing grove for prayer and meditation; sweat lodge (no fees or charges incurred, donations only); fire pits for healing ceremonies; and a large, modern medicine wheel.
-We are currently raising money for a community building to facilitate our training and workshops that will include a commercial kitchen, a meeting or lecture hall, sleeping quarters, and bathroom facilities.
+Uinta Springs Ranch facilities: Our facilities include a healing grove for prayer and meditation, a sweat lodge, fire pits for ceremonies, a medicine wheel, and beautiful camp sites for visitors.
+We are currently raising money for a community building that will include a commercial kitchen, a meeting or lecture hall, indoor sleeping quarters, and bathroom and shower facilities.

 Equine Healing: Kathleen McGarry says it best, "Working with the sacred nature of horses brings people into connection with their emotional power, familial and tribal values, culture, ceremony, spirituality, and language.
 The horses help to release anxiety and stress and ease conflict.
 Individuals will develop responsibility, integrity, leadership skills, and respectful boundaries, while understanding the relationship the tribe had with the horse through songs, stories, dances, and art.”

 Garden: Gardening is all encompassing.
 Our model grow-box garden and community garden are designed for many purposes: to encourage tribal members, especially troubled youth and their families, to grow and cook healthy foods and to learn business skills such as selling organic produce to tribal schools, farmers markets, the tribal grocery store, and restaurants.
 Plans are in order for a seasonal high tunnel this spring, which will extend the growing season in our area and enable a greater amount and wider selection of produce.
 We are currently looking into hydro-turbine generators, including hydroponic facilities.

 History of Uinta Springs Ranch (by Forrest Cuch)